jdelkins/pia-tools/README.md

 in the example, see the manual install section below) in your flake repo.
 Example follows.

+This example is not likely to be usable by you directly.
+These are complex networking topics, and it is dangerous to rely on examples for your production set-up.
+Do your homework and make sure you have a correct and safe firewall configuration.

+In this example, we are configuring a firewall host, with a single lan interface. pia-tools gets configured to establish a VPN tunnel called wg_pia, and assumes we use systemd-networkd templates similar to those in the repo, which set up a default route through the tunnel.
+We have a transmission server running on the lan at 192.168.100.100, and we want to forward UDP ports to it from the VPN.
+All outgoing ipv4 traffic from the lan is allowed out through the VPN, from transmission or any other host on the lan that uses this firewall as it's router.
+The tunnel gets torn down and remade with a new virtual IP every day at 5:15 AM.

+Note that, theoretically, there is no reason this firewall has to be exposed on your WAN, it could, for example, be in a DMZ behind your wan router, with only certain lan clients configured (manually or via DHCP) to use its lan address as its default route.
+It just needs WAN egress in order to establish the tunnel.

 `flake.nix`
 ```nix
 inputs = {